Bio

 After receiving her Master’s degree in music therapy from New York University in 2006, Audrey worked as a music therapist with a neurologically impaired population at the Institute for Music and Neurologic Function, with a geriatric dementia population at the Hebrew Home at Riverdale, and for 13 years she was a Senior Creative Arts Therapist at Mount Sinai West (formerly Roosevelt) Hospital’s inpatient psychiatric unit.

-Audrey has presented on AMT at Molloy University, the Expressive Arts Therapy Summit, New York University, Lesley University, the Mid-Atlantic region of AMTA, and at the World Congress of Music Therapy.
+Audrey has presented on AMT at Molloy University, the Expressive Arts Therapy Summit, New York University, Lesley University, the Mid-Atlantic region of AMTA, the Nordic Music Therapy Conference, and at the World Congress of Music Therapy.
 Her writing on AMT appears in Scheiby’s chapter “Analytical music therapy” in Barbara Wheeler’s Music Therapy Handbook, Guildford Publications, 2015, and in Scheiby’s chapter “Music, the key to survival, consciousness, and transformation” in Johannes Eschen’s book Zu den Anfängen der Musiktherapie in Deutchland, L. Reichert, pub., 2010.